The world’s most powerful passport for 2023 revealed - NewsBreak

 The United Arab Emirates will soon become the first Arab nation to teach the horrors of the Nazi Holocaust in its schools, a historic move that has been praised in some quarters — but also criticized in others.
 The UAE plans to include Holocaust education in the curriculum for...

-The death toll from a Russian missile strike on an apartment block in Dnipro rose to 29, Ukrainian officials said on Sunday, after missiles and explosions were heard across the country.
-At least 73 people were injured in Saturday’s attack, with 30 of them still in the hospital, Valentyn Reznichenko,...
+The death toll from a Russian missile strike on an apartment block in the Ukrainian city of Dnipro rose to 25 on Sunday, Ukraine President Volodymyr Zelensky said, a day after missiles and explosions were heard across the country.
+One child is among the dead.
+At least 73 individuals were...

 The rise of the K-drama heroine